toohotz/HTZArchivableObject/README.md

 Minimum iOS Target: iOS 9

+Minimum watchOS Target: watchOS 2.0
 Minimum Xcode Version: Xcode 7

 ##Installation

-Simply drag and drop `ArchivableObject` from the project into your project and conform away.
+Simply drag and drop `TransformableObject` from the project into your project and conform away.

 ##LICENSE